 A: You can certainly copy it, but it will not give you additional SEO value unless it’s original to your website and not copied from elsewhere.

-Q: Should the video be in our website or in YouTube?
+Q: Should the video be on our website or on YouTube?

 A: Both.
 YouTube is the best and most visible place to host your video, so I'd upload it there first.
 YouTube is also usually best for SEO, because after all Google owns YouTube.
 After it's uploaded and finished processing, share it as many places as you can, including your own website.

-Q: We have shifted the back bone of our linking strategy to links in Facebook posts.
-Is there a risk of being punished for a large amount of links coming from a single source like Facebook, and is the rate of linking growth analyzed in the search engine algorithms?
+Q: We have shifted the backbone of our linking strategy to links in Facebook posts.
+Is there a risk of being punished for a lot of links coming from a single source like Facebook, and is the rate of linking growth analyzed in the search engine algorithms?

 A: Links from Facebook drive traffic to your website, but most links on Facebook don't help your SEO.
 If you think about it from Google's perspective, they can't access your Facebook news feed because it's set to private.
 Facebook in many people's opinion is considered a walled garden or closed system.
 Basically, Google isn't welcome on Facebook for privacy reasons.
 In order to find the very links you are talking about building, Google would have to have access to everyone's private profiles on Facebook.
 That's not going to happen anytime soon.